pr4shxnt/pr4shxnt/README.md

 # Prashant Adhikari

 Prashant Adhikari is a software developer with a specialization in MERN stack focusing on full-fleged full-stack website application with efficient products.
 I am learning devOps practices in order to learn how to deploy my highly efficient project with ease.
-Currently I'm enrolled in the course oof Bachelor's of Computer Science with Artificial Intelligence in Sunway College Kathmandu.
+Currently I'm enrolled in the course oof Bachelor's of Computer Science (Honors) with Artificial Intelligence in Sunway College Kathmandu.

 ## Portfolio